The Secret History of Vladimir Putin: Review of ‘Describe the Night’

 We first see Babel’s book of notes and observations that becomes the play’s talisman in 1920 in an opening scene that he shares with Yezhov, set in the Polish countryside.

-Both men are in the infancy of their wildly different careers: Babel is a self-possessed and quietly confident journalist who by night—when the men see each other—is the dreamer, wondering how Yezhov would describe the night sky.
-Burstein is excellent as both lyrical dreamer and self-aware, deliberate thorn in authoritarianism’s side.
+Both men are in the infancy of their wildly different careers: Babel is a self-possessed journalist who by night—when the men see each other—is the dreamer, wondering how Yezhov would describe the night sky.
+Burstein is excellent as both dedicated artist and self-aware, deliberate thorn in authoritarianism’s side.

-Isaac knows how to needle Nikolai, whose anti-artistic philistinism and innate brutishness Grenier makes immediately apparent in their encounter under the night sky.
+Isaac knows how to needle Nikolai, whose anti-artistic philistinism and innate brutishness Grenier makes immediately apparent in their encounter.

-We see another connection years 10 later when the men meet again, when Isaac first meets Yevgenia: He begins an acting game with her.
+We see another connection 10 years later when Isaac first meets Yevgenia: He begins a flirtatious acting game with her.
 Benko—who memorably embodied a Melania Trump-like Calpurnia in the Public Theater’s controversial, Trump-themed summer production of Julius Caesar—occupies the stage with a lithe command.
 She seems eccentric, artistic, and utterly unsuited to her brutish husband.

 She is bewitched by Isaac but also loyal to, and a little terrified of, Nikolai.
 She also has special powers of her own, accurately predicting both men’s deaths.

-Joseph, author of Bengal Tiger at the Baghdad Zoo (a 2010 Pulitzer Prize finalist for Drama), and Sardelli crisply marshal the play’s complex structure, immersing us in its contrasting eras, which flash up as graphics on the back wall.
+Sardelli and Joseph, author of Bengal Tiger at the Baghdad Zoo (a 2010 Pulitzer Prize finalist for Drama), crisply marshal the play’s complex structure, immersing us in its contrasting eras, which flash up as guiding graphics on the back wall.

-The earliest modern scene of the play is set in a car rental place at Smolensk airport in 2010, near to where a plane, traveling from Poland to Russia, crashed in the Katyn Forest, killing the president of Poland, the first lady, and virtually every top-level member of the government and military.
+The earliest modern scene of the play is set in a car rental at Smolensk airport in 2010, near to where a plane, traveling from Poland to Russia, crashed in the Katyn Forest, killing the president of Poland, the first lady, and virtually every top-level member of the government and military.

 The party was traveling to Russia for the 70th anniversary of the Katyn Massacre of hundreds of Polish nationals, which Mikhail Gorbachev admitted in 1989 was perpetrated by the-then NKVD and not the Nazis.